sandyjernigan/Computer-Architecture/ls8/inventory.md

 > Add the value in two registers and store the result in registerA.
 "ADD":  "code": "10100000"

+### AND
+> Bitwise-AND the values in registerA and registerB, then store the result in registerA.
+"AND":  "code": "10101000"

 ### MUL
 > ALU operation - Multiply the values in two registers together and store the result in registerA.
 "MUL":  "code": "10100010"